>

 Batch4_Tile11_766X624

 Ever wondered why your hair still feels parched even after using conditioner religiously?
-Here’s the scoop, not all hydration is created equal.
-While conditioners are your everyday smooth operators, hair masks are the deep-conditioning powerhouses your lengths secretly crave.
+Here’s the scoop: not all hydration is created equal.
+While conditioners are your everyday smooth operators, hair masks are the deep-conditioning powerhouses your hair secretly craves.
 If you’ve been using them interchangeably, it’s time to set the record straight.
-Let’s decode the real difference between a hair mask and a conditioner, because your hair routine deserves more than a one-size-fits-all approach.
+Let’s decode the real difference between a hair mask and a conditioner, because your haircare routine deserves more than a one-size-fits-all approach.

-Quick overview on the Difference Between Hair Conditioner and Hair Mask
+Quick overview on the Difference Between Hair Mask and Conditioner:

 • Hair Conditioner: A lightweight, daily-use product that hydrates, smooths cuticles, and reduces friction to prevent damage.